Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 ### If you were to add a new function to `RuleHandlerHelper.js` - where will these functions run?
 Would dynamic work without this defined?

 Functions defined in `RuleHandlerObject.js` are actually dynamic uploaded by app-frontend and runs as part om the application flow for the user.
-Dynmaics will **not** work without this defined.
+Dynamics will **not** work without this defined.

 ### What is the correlation between functions defined in `RuleHandlerObject` and the file `RuleConfiguration.json`?